top of page

 Concert Series

-They are free, informal one-hour concerts following Sung Evensong on the first Sunday of the month.
+They are free, informal one-hour concerts following Sung Evensong on the first Sunday of the month

 Sun 4th June Sonnet Wind Ensemble - Dvorak

-Sun 2nd July School Concert
+Sun 2nd July Royal Greenwich Brass Band

 Music: Join Us